The term needs is sometimes used to refer to wants, desires, demands, expectations, motivations, lacks, constraints, and requirements.

-Needs are often described in terms of language needs.
-The term needs sometimes used to refer to wants, desires, demands, expectations, motivations, lacks, constraints, and requirements.
-Needs are often described in terms of a linguistic deficiency, that is, as describing the difference between what a learner can presently do in a language and what he or she should be able to do.
+Needs in syllabus design are often described in terms of a linguistic deficiency, that is, the difference between what a learner can presently do in a language and what he or she should be able to do.

 The Purpose of a Needs Analysis